NoAchache/Steganalysis-Kaggle-Alaska2-competition-/README.md

 ## Training Specs

-Images were augmented using simple horizontal flips with a probability 0.5.
+Images were augmented using simple horizontal flips with probability 0.5.
 A single gpu was used: NVIDIA RTX 2080 Ti.

 Scheduler and lr